-This solar simulator is based on a Fresnel lens to collimate the light beam from the 3.0 kilowatts (kW) Xenon ozone-free arc lamp source, resulting in highly collimated illumination of the target spot.
+This solar simulator is based on a Fresnel lens to collimate the light beam from the 3.0 kilowatts (kW) Xenon short arc lamp source, resulting in highly collimated illumination of the target spot.
 The spectral distribution of the xenon light source, along with the use of specially calibrated air mass filters, closely simulates the Sun's true spectral distribution in various conditions on Earth.

-This is a single star simulator, shown in Figure 46, with features described in Table 18:
+This is a single star simulator, shown in Figure 48, with features described in Table 18 and Table 19: